wdi-sf-jan-2014/notes/intro_algorithms/intro_algorithms.md

 ### Read the variable scope tutorial I sent out on Hipchat yesterday:
 [http://zetcode.com/lang/rubytutorial/variables/](http://zetcode.com/lang/rubytutorial/variables/)

+If you have trouble understanding it, keep re-reading it and talk to your classmates about it.

 ### Commit More
 You can `git commit` even if you're not connected to the internet.
 I want you to commit whenever you feel like you have accomplished anything.
 If you write out pseudocode in comments, commit that.